jaywhen/jaywhen.github.io/content/posts/Group-portraits-of-ivory-towers.md

 ## A

 It is rare to be able to sit down and discuss problems with students.
-He is obsessed with C-Qt spells.
+He is obsessed with si-cute spells.
 He is upright and does not follow fame and fortune.
 He is a qualified person.
 But I personally think that his language skills are not good.
 This Perhaps it was the reason why he failed to do the subsequent training courses.

 ## B